tatimutter/Artega/README.md

 ### `npm install`

-Run `npm install` in the project foler to install dependencies related to Express.
+Run `npm install` in the project folder to install dependencies related to Express.

 Go to client folder `cd client` and run `npm install` to install dependencies related to React.